 Choose the group you want your users to be in.
 Save and close it and you have it!

-The User status shows whether the chosen user has activated their account.
+The User status shows whether the chosen user has activated his account.
 To activate the user you can send out an email with the link or you can verify the link directly.

 When you follow the link, you will be redirected to a page where you can set up the password for the account.
 You have one week to use the activation email.
 Your organization admin can send you a new email after it expires.

 Example of Inactive user state with expired activation link: